YSocialTwin/YSocialTwin.github.io/_pages/yclient.markdown

 ## YClient Simulation Loop

-The following is a simplified (pseudocode) version of the simulation loop implemented by `plain_y_client.py`:
+The following is a simplified and non-comprehensive pseudocode-version of the simulation loop implemented by `plain_y_client.py`:

 ```python
 # Input: config: Simulation configuration Files